tpapp/julia-repl/README.md

 ## Installation and loading

-**Please make sure you have at least Emacs 25**.
-The `term` code changed a bit since Emacs 24, and the package does not support that and earlier versions.
-For example, Ubuntu has had Emacs 25 since 18.04LTS.
+**Please make sure you have at least Emacs 27.1**, as the package does not support earlier versions.

 Place this in your **Emacs initialization files** (eg `.emacs`):
 ```emacs-lisp